joshuakery/my-portfolio-site/src/posts/kidspool.md

 <h4>

-Users can tap a card for which there is no ride arranged to either offer a ride or request a ride.
+Users may tap a card to either offer a ride or request a ride.

 **Need met:** Parents act as both drivers and ride-requesters, and our UI needs to serve both those needs.

-The ride requesting flow allows parents to specify pickup location, number of seats, type of trip, and driver selection.

 </h4>

 </img-pair>

-###A Driver Has Responded to Your Ride & Viewing the Leaderboard
+###Viewing the Tokens Leaderboard

 <text-pair>

 <h4>

-Tapping on the header shows the driver leaderboard, which displays token counts for parents on your team.

-**Need met:** The token system is an in-app currency to **encourage equal contribution to carpooling**.
+**Need met:** We encourage equal contribution to carpooling through an in-app currency.

 Giving rides earns tokens, and requesting rides costs tokens.
 Tokens help parents avoid awkward conversations by providing automatic indirect feedback to under-contributing parents.